n8design/htwoo/REACT-CHANGELOG.md

 ### General

 - Updated target typings to ES2019 (Updated from es5 to support IE11 which is no longer supported); includes update to export types.
+- Updated build chain removing legacy code; removed bundling as unneeded for this library.

 ### ORGANISMS